If you don’t owe and aren't responsible for any portion of the debt

-- Do not check the box on Line 11 if you’re divorced, separated from, or no longer living with the spouse with whom you filed the joint return.
+- Don't check the box on Line 11 if you’re divorced, separated from, or no longer living with the spouse with whom you filed the joint return.

-- If the refund check is issued in both names, and you no longer maintain a joint account with the other person, you may experience difficulty in getting the check cashed.
+- If the refund check is issued in both names, and you no longer maintain a joint account with the other person, you may have trouble getting the check cashed.

 - The box on Line 12 lets you decide if you want your injured spouse refund to be sent to an address different from the one on your joint return.

-If you are responsible for the debt, you’re generally not considered an injured spouse.
+If you're responsible for the debt, you’re generally not an injured spouse.
 See Offsets for more information.

 If your refund is different than what you claimed

 If the refund amount shown on the Notice of Offset is different from the amount claimed on your joint tax return, contact the IRS to find out why.
 There should be a phone number on the notice.
 If not, call 1-800-829-1040.